jameswnichols/Board-RPG/README.md

 # Board RPG
 A 2D randomly-generated game made for my Year 1 Semester 1 programming project.

+Features:
+- Has an island map which changes each time you play.
+- ???

 Has some restricions in place:
 - Not allowed to use `continue`, `break` or `pass`.
 - Not allowed to use `class` - no object orientation allowed.